 Wellbutrin XL Antitrust Litigation

-President Pierre Cremieux served as a testifying expert and was supported by an Analysis Group team including Senior Advisor George Kosicki and Vice Presidents Ted Davis, Mark Lewis, and Stephen Fink.
+President Pierre Cremieux served as a testifying expert and was supported by an Analysis Group team including affiliate George Kosicki and Vice Presidents Ted Davis, Mark Lewis, and Stephen Fink.
 Dr. Cremieux's analysis focused on the plaintiffs' flawed assumptions about the alleged reverse payment, the speculative nature of plaintiffs' alleged damages, and the sensitivity of plaintiffs' damages estimates to alternative generic entry dates.
 Analysis Group also provided economic consulting assistance to GSK in support of its motion to decertify the class of indirect purchaser plaintiffs.
 Managing Principal Bruce Strombom served as a testifying expert during this phase of the litigation and was supported by Dr. Kosicki and Mr. Fink.
 Dr. Strombom's analysis focused on plaintiffs' failure to put forward a reliable and administratively feasible methodology for ascertaining the members of the class.
 GSK's motion to decertify the class was granted.
 The judge also granted GSK's motion to exclude the plaintiffs' economic expert because she did not support her opinions and conclusions regarding the ascertainability of the class with "independent economic analyses."
-Plaintiffs have appealed the District Court's decisions to the U.S. Court of Appeals for the Third Circuit.
+The US Court of Appeals for the Third Circuit affirmed the rulings.